An introduction to web harvesting

 - Use specialized web scraping software to collect the data.

 Mozenda provides a happy medium between these two approaches.
 Mozenda's intuitive browser-based interface allows almost anyone to learn the basics of web scraping.
-Users with technical know-how can also inject custom code to customize scripts, parse incoming data, and manage complex projects via our robust API.
+Users with technical know-how can also integrate custom code to customize scripts, parse incoming data, and manage complex projects via our robust API.

 There are multiple benefits to this approach: